clayne/subnets/faq.md

 {: faq}

 Yes.
 When transferring an IP address from one server to another, make sure that a gratuitous ARP packet is sent.
 This action allows {{site.data.keyword.cloud_notm}}'s routers to update the ARP entry and forward traffic to the correct server.
 Not doing so might result in up to a 4-hour delay in the new server receiving traffic for the transferred address.

+## Can I change the primary IP address that was assigned to my server during provisioning?
+{: #change-primary-ip-address}
+{: faq}

+No, it is not possible to change the primary IP address that was assigned to a server during provisioning.
+The only way to change the primary IP address is to cancel and re-order the server.